ld32/SmartSlurm/README.md

 Here are two more examples:

-#@4,1.3,map,,in,sbatch -p short -c 1 -t 50:0   Means step4 depends on step1 and step3, this step run software 'map', there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 50:0
+#@4,1.3,map,,in,sbatch -p short -c 1 -t 50:0  #Means step4 depends on step1 and step3, this step run software 'map', there is no reference data to copy, there is input $in and submits this step with sbatch -p short -c 1 -t 50:0

-#@3,1.2,align,db1.db2   Means step3 depends on step1 and step2, this step run software 'align', $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).
+#@3,1.2,align,db1.db2   # Means step3 depends on step1 and step2, this step run software 'align', $db1 and $db2 are reference data to be copied to /tmp , there is no input and submit with the default sbatch command (see below).

-Test run the modified bash script as a pipeline runAsPipeline bashScriptV2.sh "sbatch -p short -t 10:0 -c 1" useTmp
+# Test run the modified bash script as a pipeline
+runAsPipeline bashScriptV2.sh "sbatch -p short -t 10:0 -c 1" useTmp

 This command will generate new bash script of the form slurmPipeLine.checksum.sh in log folder.
 The checksum portion of the filename will have a MD5 hash that represents the file contents.
 We include the checksum in the filename to detect when script contents have been updated.
+If it is not changed, we don not re-create the pipeline script.

 This runAsPipeline command will run a test of the script, meaning does not really submit jobs.
 It will only show a fake job ids like 1234 for each step.
 If you were to append run at the end of the command, the pipeline would actually be submitted to the Slurm scheduler.